swaptacular/swpt-k8s-config/README.md

  1 file changed, 2 insertions(+)
 ```

+**Note:** When deploying a non-production cluster, you may choose to
+simplify your workflow by using an external GitOps server (less
+secure) instead of the Git server installed on the cluster.
+In that
+case, you must change the `flux bootstrap` command accordingly.

 ## Wait for the cluster to start the pods

 This process will take some time.
 You can use `kubectl` to monitor the